-→ Save Profiles
+Save Profiles

 This function allows you to save the current BIOS settings to a profile.
 You can create up to 8 profiles and save as Setup Profile 1~ Setup Profile 8.
+Press <Enter> to complete.
 Or you can select Select File in HDD/FDD/USB to save the profile to your storage device.